VasilyMorzhakov/markup_server/README.md

 You can exclude the SSL certificate by changing protocol in nginx config

-Also, to debug, you can run <b>python3 main.py</b> from app folder.

-To add a new user, run <b>add_user.sh role token</b> (role - "admin" or another, for example, "operator") and a token.
+To add a new user, run <b>add_user.sh role token</b> and a token.
 Then, you can register a new user passing him the token and the following link: <b>your_site.com/register/role/token</b>.

+Or, being an admin, you can add user through the address line: /add_pre_user/

+Possible roles for users:
+  - admin
+  - operator

 All html templates are placed in the folder <b>templates</b> with corresponding names, described in config.json